Statement of Cash Flows

 Under U.S. GAAP, interest paid and received are always treated as operating cash flows.

-Bankers use different cash flow measures for different purposes.
+Investment bankers and finance professionals use different cash flow measures for different purposes.
 Free cash flow is a common measure used typically for DCF valuation.
 However, free cash flow has no definitive definition and can be calculated and used in different ways.

 Learn more, in CFI’s Ultimate Cash Flow Guide.